Mitch Haniger Player Props: Giants vs. Cardinals

 - Haniger hit .246 with eight doubles, 11 home runs and 21 walks.

-- Haniger drove in a run in 21 of 62 games last season, with multiple RBIs in nine of them.
-He drove in three or more runs in three games.
+- In 21 of 62 games last season (33.9%), Haniger picked up an RBI, and nine of those games (14.5%) included two or more RBIs.
+He had three or more RBIs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.